-Employers who establish a SEP IRA program for their employees must set up IRA accounts for all eligible employees.
-Employees become eligible when they turn 21 and have worked in three of the last five years.
-In most cases, they need to have compensation of at least $550 per year.
+For the tax years 2021 and 2022, employees need to have compensation of at least $650 per year.
 As this is an employer-driven plan, employees aren't allowed to opt out of the plan, and the IRA must remain open until the employer terminates the plan or the employee leaves the company.

 If you'd like more control over your investment options or wish to consolidate your retirement savings, SEP IRA funds may be rolled into other traditional IRAs while you're still employed.
-If you participate in a 401k plan with another employer, you may be able to roll your SEP IRA funds into that plan — see your 401k plan sponsor for details.
+If you participate in a 401(k) plan with another employer, you may be able to roll your SEP IRA funds into that plan.
+It would be best to see your 401(k) plan sponsor for details.

 Nola Moore is a writer and editor based in Los Angeles, Calif.
 She has more than 20 years of experience working in and writing about finance and small business.
 She has a Bachelor of Science in retail merchandising.
 Her clients include The Motley Fool, Proctor and Gamble and NYSE Euronext.